johndoe31415/flightpanel/README.md

 Windows (make sure you have the i686-w64-mingw32-gcc installed for this).
 It's used for USB communication with the flight panel.
 Then, decide for one variant: linux-xplane, linux-emulator and windows-fsx are the possible options.
 Set the VARIANT environment variable appropriately.
+The linux-emulator mode is for debugging purposes (i.e., testing without a real flight sim).
 Also remember that if you want to build the FSX plugin to have the MinGW cross-compiler ready.
 Then, simply build using make:

 ```
 $ export VARIANT=linux-xplane